Parent Retirement Resident Visa

 If an individual has an adult child who is a New Zealand citizen or resident, can apply to live in New Zealand permanently.
-In that case, the applicant needs an annual income of NZ $60,000 plus NZ $1 million to invest for 4 years, and another NZ $500,000 to live in.
-Once completed the 4-year investment period, the applicant will be eligible for permanent resident.
+In that case, an applicant can apply for a Parent Retirement Resident Visa.
+To da the same, one needs an annual income of NZ $60,000 plus NZ $1 million to invest for 4 years, and another NZ $500,000 to live in.
+Once completed the 4-year investment period, the applicant will be eligible for permanent residency.

 This visa allows to: